 NYU Schack Advisory Board Scholarships

-The Schack Advisory Board Scholarships are made possible by the efforts of our Advisory Board and the generous sponsors and contributors to the annual Urban Leadership dinners.
+The Schack Advisory Board Scholarships are made possible by the efforts of our advisory board and the generous sponsors and contributors to the annual Urban Leadership Award Dinner.
 This scholarship offers substantial support to matriculated master's candidates in Real Estate, Real Estate Development, or Construction Management.
-The scholarships will go to deserving students who demonstrate academic excellence and financial need.
-There are up to10 awards to be offered in the amount of $5,000 each semester.
+The scholarships are awarded to deserving students who demonstrate academic excellence and financial need.
+There are six awards to be offered in the amount of $5,000 each semester.

 Hospitality Investment Conference Patron Scholarship

 Patron Scholarships are awarded to M.S. in Hospitality Industry Studies or Tourism Management students with the highest cumulative GPA who have completed a minimum of 12 credits.
 Scholarship funds assist with tuition.
 The awards range from approximately $6,000 to $12,000.

 Sponsor Scholarships are awarded to M.S. in Hospitality Industry Studies or Tourism Management students with the second highest cumulative GPA or an M.S. in Sports Business student with the highest cumulative GPA who have completed a minimum of 12 credits.
 Recipients should also embody the qualities which reflect leadership in the industry.
 Scholarship funds assist with tuition.
 The awards range from approximately $4,000 to $8,000.

 The NYC & Company Foundation Scholarship assists with tuition for academic performance—and current and future involvement—in tourism and/or special events at the Tisch Center for Hospitality, Tourism, and Sports Management at New York University.
 The award is approximately $12,000.

 Students are selected to work with our faculty on industry sanctioned research projects.
 The award assists with tuition and provides students with the opportunity to conduct research with faculty.
 The awards range from approximately $12,000 to $18,000.